hapijs/catbox-redis/API.md

 - `sentinelName` - the name of the sentinel master (when `sentinels` is specified).
 - `tls` - an object representing TLS config options for **ioredis**.

+The plugin also accepts other `redis` options not mentioned above.

 ## Usage